 If obstruction cannot be eliminated and recurrent urinary tract infections are common, long-term therapy with antibiotics (eg, trimethoprim/sulfamethoxazole, trimethoprim, a fluoroquinolone, nitrofurantoin) is useful and may be required indefinitely.
-Complications of uremia or hypertension Hypertensive Emergencies A hypertensive emergency is severe hypertension with signs of damage to target organs (primarily the brain, cardiovascular system, and kidneys).
-Diagnosis is by blood pressure (BP) measurement... read more must be treated appropriately.
+Complications of uremia or hypertension Hypertensive Emergencies A hypertensive emergency is severe hypertension (often defined as systolic blood pressure (BP) ≥ 180 mm Hg and/or diastolic blood pressure ≥ 120 mm Hg) with signs of damage to target organs... read more must be treated appropriately.

 For xanthogranulomatous pyelonephritis, an initial course of antibiotics should be given to control local infection, followed by en bloc nephrectomy with removal of all involved tissue.

 Patients undergoing renal transplantation Kidney Transplantation Kidney transplantation is the most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 The primary indication for kidney transplantation is End-stage renal failure... read more who have chronic pyelonephritis may require nephrectomy before the transplant.